CRPS-LAM: Probabilistic Regional Weather Forecasting with Continuous Ranked Probability Score: Discussion

+We introduce a new backbone architecture for \gls{lam} weather forecasting, combining \gls{gnn} and \gls{cnn} components.
+This hybridization substantially reduces the memory footprint, allowing the model to scale more effectively and achieve improved performance.
+Building on this backbone, we propose two models: DET-LAM, a deterministic forecasting model, and CRPS-LAM, a probabilistic forecasting model that produces skillful, well-calibrated ensemble forecasts at inference speeds an order of magnitude faster than flow-based models.
+Experiments on high-resolution forecasting show how our approach achieves lower errors, and how the generative CRPS-LAM method produces more realistic fields.

+\paragraph{Limitations.} In our DANRA experiments, the ML models are initialized from DANRA reanalysis states rather than operational analysis states, giving them a slight advantage over the NWP baseline, though comparisons between ML models remain fair.
+We also restrict the models to a subset of atmospheric variables due to data availability and prior work \citep{adamov2025buildingmachinelearninglimited}; extending to a broader variable set is left for future work.

+\paragraph{Future Work.} In this work, we consider only two sources of boundary forcing, ERA5 and IFS.
+A direction for future work is to investigate the effects of using alternative sources of boundary information, including ML-based and ensemble forecasts, and to determine suitable adaptations or fine-tuning strategies in such settings.
+It would also be valuable to investigate cross-domain transfer, particularly whether models can generalize zero-shot or with minimal fine-tuning in regions where high-quality reanalysis data is limited.

-This research is financially supported by the Swedish Research Council (grant no: 2020-04122, 2024-05011) the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation, and the Excellence Center at Linköping--Lund in Information Technology (ELLIIT).
+\begin{ack} This research is financially supported by the Swedish Research Council (grant no: 2024-05011) the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation, and the Excellence Center at Linköping–Lund in Information Technology (ELLIIT).
+This research was supported by the ETH AI Center through an ETH AI Center postdoctoral fellowship to Joel Oskarsson.
 Our computations were enabled by the Berzelius resource at the National Supercomputer Centre, provided by the Knut and Alice Wallenberg Foundation.
-Landelius was funded by the Swedish Energy Agency and the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 883973–EnerDigit.
+We thank Xuan Gu at the National Supercomputer Centre for assistance with technical and implementation aspects of running the code on the multi-node Berzelius system, and Simon Adamov at ETHZ/MeteoSwiss for assistance with the Graph-FM baseline results.
+Landelius was funded by the Swedish Energy Agency and the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 883973–EnerDigit as well as by the Swedish Foundation for Strategic Research. \end{ack}